mi-mellow/mi-mellow.github.io/about.markdown

 Thanks for reading this.
-I am very unapologetic for wasting a good 3 minutes of your life since I obviously wasted more creating this site.
+I am very unapologetic for wasting a good 3 minutes of your life since I obviously wasted more time creating this site.